JScott/self_consciousness/README.md

 Use `require 'self_identity'` in the script you want to be conscious of.
 Then have the script, or the script running it, call `SelfConsciousness.normalize`.
 Whenever that script calls `SelfConsciousness.report`, you'll get a diff of the method chain since you last normalized.
 You can also call `SelfConsciousness.introspect` to create the diff without reporting.

 Confused?
-Check out and run `example.rb`.
+Check out the `example` directory.

 If you don't know what the method chain is, check out [self_identity](https://github.com/colstrom/self_identity) first.